ngshiheng/six-percent/README.md

 ## Setup & Run :nut_and_bolt:

 This project is tested and developed on Ubuntu 18.04 LTS.
+You can probably get this up and running on Windows or Mac with some minor tweaks.

 Run `./setup.sh` to install all the Python dependencies